SublimeText/UnitTesting/README.md

 1. Before testing anything, you have to install [UnitTesting](https://github.com/randy3k/UnitTesting) via Package Control.
 2. Your package!
 3. TestCases should be placed in `test*.py` under the directory `tests` (configurable, see below).
-They are loaded by a modified [TestLoader](https://github.com/randy3k/UnitTesting/blob/master/unittesting/core/loader.py), see [TestLoader.discover](https://docs.python.org/3.3/library/unittest.html#unittest.TestLoader.discover) for more details.
+The testcases are then loaded by [TestLoader.discover](https://docs.python.org/3.3/library/unittest.html#unittest.TestLoader.discover).
 4. Some examples are available at https://github.com/randy3k/UnitTesting-example